Is now the time to build a strong dividend portfolio with SGX stocks?

 Its core businesses include utilities, marine and urban development, and the company operates power and water plants, provides engineering and construction services for offshore and marine projects, and develops sustainable urban solutions.

-As a result, in 2022, Sembcorp’s renewables and conventional energy segments led the y-o-y growth with the renewables segment reaping a net profit growth of 100% y-o-y to S$64 million while conventional energy surged by 96% y-o-y to S$369 million.
+Due to better operational capacity in the Renewables segment and higher power prices in the Singapore electricity market, Sembcorp’s renewables and conventional energy segments led the y-o-y growth with the renewables segment reaping a net profit growth of 54% year-on-year to S$76 million while conventional energy surged by 47% year-on-year to S$296 million.

 How to invest in DBS, UOB, Genting and Sembcorp Industries